yhhcg/react-echarts-binding/README.md

-# js-component-seed
+# react-echarts-binding
-This is a seed for creating javascript components.
-Enjoy writing test-coveraged code.
+This is a simple binding for echarts that will be called automatically when container size changes.
+It is benefit that you only need focus on option changed.